gdp-org/gd/README.md

-# GoDog
+# gd

 "go" is the meaning of a dog in Chinese pronunciation, and dog's original intention is also a dog.
-So godog means "狗狗" in Chinese, which is very cute.
+So gd means "狗狗" in Chinese, which is very cute.

 ---
 ## Author